History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Robert Cecil's 1611 Marble Hall

-As for the tree, it is gone, but a descendent, stands on the same spot, about a 10 minute walk from the house.
+As for the tree, it is gone, but a descendant, stands on the same spot, about a 10-minute walk from the house.
 It is surrounded by a low railing, but it is easy to imagine the young Princess Elizabeth seated on the ground, not knowing that her world was about to change forever.

 The story of Elizabeth sitting under an oak tree has been subject to some controversy, and is not universally accepted as true.
 For one thing, it was November, when it would be rare for the weather to be comfortable for relaxing in the park.

 In 1607 Elizabeth's successor, James VI and I, offered to exchange the royal palace at Hatfield for the Cecil family home at Theobalds.
 It was a wise political move not to refuse the exchange, but Robert Cecil, the 1st Earl of Salisbury and son of Elizabeth's advisor William Cecil, made the most of the trade.

 In 1611 Cecil tore down three wings of the royal palace and used the bricks to build a fashionable new house beside the palace.
 Cecil spared no expense in creating a sumptuous home, decorated in opulent style for court gatherings and entertaining, based around a suite of state rooms hung with fine tapestries, and furnished with fine art and furniture.

 The centrepiece of the new house was a grand staircase, decorated with superb carving.
 The design of Hatfield House is attributed to Robert Lemynge, with contributions from the Surveyor of the King’s Works, Simon Basil, and from Inigo Jones, architect of Queen's House at Greenwich.